ManuelPeinado/RefreshActionItem-Native/README.md

  </dependency>
 ```

-If you don't use Maven, simply skip the step in which you add ActionBarSherlock to your library project in Eclipse.
+If you don't use Maven, just skip the step in which you add ActionBarSherlock to your library project in Eclipse.

 Libraries used